heptarch/heptarch.github.io/drafts/tarkovsky.md

-Via di San Niccolò is a crabbed, serpentine network of alleys, wandering like the handwriting of a drunken lover---at once intimate and disorienting---across the parchment of Florence.
-It is a great favourite of locals, who slyly regard each other over their amari, from neighbouring bars, as the sun sets and shadows slink down the Via and past the melancholy tower of San Niccolò and its somnolent guards.
+Via di San Niccolò is a crabbed, serpentine network of alleys, wandering like the handwriting of a drunken lover---at once intimate and disorienting---across the parchment of the Oltrarno quarter.
+It is a great favourite of locals, who slyly regard each other over their amari, from neighbouring bars, as the sun sets and shadows slink down the alleys and past the melancholy tower of San Niccolò, a somnolent giant emerging from the piazza of Giuseppe Poggi.
 It is a place of secrets.
 Let me show you one of them.

 I spent the summer of 2012 as a student archivist at the Andrei